GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/13_Custom_Materials/02_surfaceShaders.md

 ## Surface
 This shader is responsible for writing the surface data into the GBuffer.
 Its entry point must have the following signature:
- - `void fsmain(in VStoFS input, out float3 OutSceneColor : SV_Target0, out float4 OutGBufferA : SV_Target1, out float4 OutGBufferB : SV_Target2, out float2 OutGBufferC : SV_Target3, out uint OutGBufferD : SV_Target4)`
+ - `void fsmain(in VStoFS input, out float4 OutSceneColor : SV_Target0, out GBufferData OutGBuffer)`

 Where:
  - *input* - **VSToFS** structure that gets output from the vertex shader.
  - *OutSceneColor* - Use to write scene color directly.
 This will be blended as-is with results from the lighting calculations.
-Used for emissive materials.
+Used primarily for emissive materials.
- - *OutGBufferA* - RGB channels containing albedo color, while A contains opacity.
- - *OutGBufferB* - RGB channels containing encoded world-space normals, while A channel contains a non-zero value if anything was rendered to that location.
- - *OutGBufferC* - R channel contains roughness, G channels contains metalness.
-Used by physically based lighting.
- - *OutGBufferD* - R channel contains the layer of the rendered object.
-Layer can be used for masking on which surfaces things like decals render on.
+ - *OutGBuffer* - Structure containing data to be encoded into G-Buffer textures.
+This includes the albedo color, normals, roughness, metalness, and other parameters.

 The shader needs to include the following mixins:
  - **BasePass** (from `BasePass.bslinc`) - Performs the default per-vertex transformations and outputs data in the **VStoFS** structure.
 Optionally you can provide your own vertex evaluation code, as described earlier.